What is Home Care? What Are the Different Types of Home Care?March 8, 2022

-- Illinois Department of Aging Senior Helpline: The Senior Help Line provides information on programs and services, as well as links persons 60 years of age and older and their caregivers to local services, in addition to local information and assistance sites.
+- Illinois Department of Aging Senior Helpline: The Senior Help Line provides information on programs and services and links persons 60 years of age and older and their caregivers to local services and information and assistance sites.

-- Meals on Wheels America: Meals on Wheels America is the national organization that supports more than 5,000 community-based meals programs across the country dedicated to alleviating senior isolation and hunger.
+- Meals on Wheels America: Meals on Wheels America is the national organization that supports more than 5,000 community-based meal programs nationwide dedicated to alleviating senior isolation and hunger.

-Home Care For Elderly in Their Own Homes
+Home Care For the Elderly in Their Own Homes

-Home Care Powered by AUAF has been a leading provider of non-medical in-home care services in the Chicagoland area for more than 25 years.
-As a licensed agency of the Illinois Department on Aging (IDOA), we abide by the Illinois Community Care Program requirements.
+Home Care Powered by AUAF has been a leading provider of non-medical in-home care services in the Chicagoland area for over 25 years.
+As a licensed home care agency of the Illinois Department on Aging (IDOA), we abide by the Illinois Community Care Program requirements.

 Our Caregivers live and work in the communities in which we serve.
 We are just as much a part of your family as you are a part of ours.
 Just as you have enriched our lives through this service, we hope to enrich yours.

 We are committed to serving you and your loved ones when needed.